Myllokunmingia

 The animal has a distinct head and trunk with a forward sail-like (1.5 mm) dorsal fin and a ventral finfold (probably paired) further back.
-The maximum height of M. fengijaoa is at 6mm.
-The maximum height point is located around 11mm from the anterior.
+The maximum height of M. fengjiaoa is at 6 mm.
+The maximum height point is located around 11 mm from the anterior.
 The head has five or six gill pouches with hemibranchs.
 In the trunk there are 25 segments (myomeres) with rearward-facing chevrons.
 There is a notochord, a pharynx and a digestive tract that may run all the way to the rear tip of the animal.
 The mouth cannot be clearly identified.
 There may be a pericardial cavity.
-There are no fin radials on M. fengijaoa.
+There are no fin radials on M. fengjiaoa.
 There is only one specimen, which has the tip of the tail buried in sediment.